 For the better part of the last decade, Wake Forest Baptist has proven its leadership in developing and delivering Telepsychiatry services to all 5 hospitals in our current network.
 Our residents learn from the best clinicians and IT specialists in the business of telemedicine as we work to expand psychiatry’s reach to underserved populations.

 As the COVID-19 crisis unfolded in February and March of 2020, our department led the way in the conversion of 100% of our outpatient services to virtual visits.
 We continue to have contingency plans in place for inpatient and outpatient psychiatry services to go virtual should this be necessary do to a coronavirus surge.

 In 2012 Wake Forest made the decision to move our outpatient psychiatry operations to our current home on Jonestown Road.
 Our patients love the ease of parking, and our residents love the McKay’s Used Books next door.
 On the Jonestown (JT) Clinics rotations, PGY-1 & PGY-2 residents get their first experiences in Outpatient Psychiatry.
 Residents are able to select clinic rotations based on their interests in the field, including Women’s Mental Health, University Mental Health, and Wake Forest Student Health to name a few.
-There are also opportunities to attend group therapy meetings through our Medication Assisted Treatment (MAT) program, at the VA in Kernersville, or DBT groups at New Life.
-Friday mornings are designated as research time.
+There are also opportunities to attend group therapy meetings through our Medication Assisted Treatment (MAT) program.

 Our Consult-Liaison services have long been one of the great strengths of our training program and our department.
 These rotations focus on caring for patients with comorbid psychiatric and general medical conditions.
 Through this service line we offer our hospital system emergency department, medical floor, and telepsychiatry consult services with in-depth supervision by C/L fellowship trained faculty.